Understanding Different Packing Materials for Shipping

 The materials in the package might be there to absorb shocks or to keep the contents from bouncing around during shipping.
-Or, the packing materials could be surrounding and protecting a fragile or breakable item.
+Or, the shipping supplies could be surrounding and protecting a fragile or breakable item.
 Choosing the correct packing materials is vital.
-Not only must the shipper choose the right packing materials, but they must also choose the right size box, crate or envelope.
+Not only must the shipper choose the right packing materials, but they must also choose the right size box, crate, or envelope.

 In this writing, we will look into the many different types of packing materials for shipping.
 We’ll go into the thought and consideration that the shipper uses in deciding what kind of container to use for shipping, and what kind of packing materials to use.